insight-platform/Savant/docs/source/savant_101/90_artist.rst

     parameters:
       draw_func: {}

-Another way to use the default implementation is to populate the ``rendered_objects`` section, which the default implementation uses to set the classes of rendered objects and their border colors:
+Another way to use the default implementation is to populate the ``rendered_objects`` section, which the default implementation uses to define the objects of which classes are going to be rendered and their border colors:

 .. code-block:: yaml